 There are a wide variety of species of fusarium.
 Fusarium inhabits soil.
 It is often used to destroy cannabis and coco plants by governments.

-The damage is most evident on the stems and leaves of the cannabis plant.
+The damage is most evident on the stems and leaves of the marijuana plant.
 It affects the roots first and then makes it way up the plant.

 Growers often notice curled leaf tips, dark spots on lower leaves, and wilted and dry looking leaves.
 The stems will turn yellow at first and eventually become brown.
 Once they are brown they will soon die.